scott-downey/questpotionwhateverGenerator/README.md

 * `{SOME_TEXT}` is what we will call an intext-call: Allows you to get a random value from another file within your text.
 Example: `The King {action} and after that he {action}, but suddenly {event}.`
 * `{XdY+Z}` or `{XdY-Z}` is what we will call an intext-roll: Allows you to get a die roll within your text.
 Example: `After {1d3} minutes {1d6+2} giant scorpions appeared and killed {20d20} people in {1d6-4} seconds!`.
 The roll can be negative if `Z` is larger than the roll.

+## clean.py - Preparation
+When creating files from online tables often you have some leading spaces, some enumerations, duplicates or some awful tabbing going on.
+Clean will remove: Leading numbers, dots and dashes.
+Leading and trailing spaces.
+And will move tabbed content into newlines.
+Note: Be aware that the usage of this help-program is not always helpful.
+Maybe the text starts with: "2d6 witches appear!"... you really don't want to lose said 2 or do you?
+Therefore be careful when using it and make sure to use the right flags (which mostly are not implemented yet):
+* `-s` keeps spaces (trailing and leading)
+* `-e` keeps leading numbers, dots and dashes (DONE!)
+* `-t` keeps tabs
+* `-d` keeps duplicates

 ### Some last words
-I am excited to see what people will make with my little program!
+I am excited to see what people will create with my little program!
 Please share your tables - if able (don't break/bend copyrights) - so everyone can enjoy them!